Linear Lower Bounds and Conditioning of Differentiable Games: -SCLI- for -player Games

-See Appendix \ref{apdx:proof_spectral_lower_bound} for the proof.
-Interestingly, this is close to the bound obtained in the 1-player case for $\mu$-strongly convex objectives with $L$-Lipschitz gradients, where $\kappa = \frac{\max \sigma(\mat{A})}{\min \sigma(\mat{A})} = L/\mu$, verifying the intuition discussed at the end of the previous section.
+See Appendix \ref{apdx:proof_spectral_lower_bound} for the proof of Prop. \ref{prop:spectral_lower_bound}, and Appendix \ref{apdx:iteration-complexity} for the iteration complexity bound's proof.
+Interestingly, by setting $n = 1$, this bound captures the 1-player case for $\mu$-strongly convex objectives with $L$-Lipschitz gradients, where $\kappa = \frac{\max \sigma(\mat{A})}{\min \sigma(\mat{A})} = L/\mu$, verifying the intuition discussed at the end of the previous section, and showing that this technique yields a tight lower bound for $n=1$.
 Moreover, this form is valid for $n$-player games (and min-max problems) in finite dimension, and $\kappa$ arises naturally from the spectral properties of the update rules of the $p$-SCLI-$n$ methods and is lower bounded by 1.
 Additionally, our bounds are valid for some stochastic methods.
 In single-objective optimisation (i.e. $n=1$), while linear rates are not achievable for general stochastic problems, for which the worst-case bounds are sublinear, under certain conditions linear rates are possible \citep{loizou2017momentum}.
 Conditions of this type can be satisfied in over-parameterised neural networks \citep{vaswani2019convergence}.
 Hence, our linear lower bounds may be useful even for stochastic problems.

-However, while the moduli in the $n>1$ case allow us to handle complex spectra, several analyses have shown that not only the modulus, but also the relative size of the real and imaginary parts of elements of the spectrum matter \citep{mescheder2017numerics,gidel2019negative}.
-Such an analysis is out of the scope of this work.
+However, while the moduli in the $n>1$ case allow us to handle complex spectra and matches the classical definition of condition number from linear algebra, several analyses have shown that not only the modulus, but also the relative size of the real and imaginary parts of elements of the spectrum matter \citep{mescheder2017numerics,gidel2019negative}.
+Such an analysis may yield more expressive bounds, but is out of the scope of this work.
 We will nevertheless give a more explicit form of the bound for 2-player games for which $d_1=d_2$ that will make the $\mu_i$ and $L_i$ appear.

-Note that in Proposition~\ref{prop:spectral_lower_bound}, we provide a lower bound for the convergence rate to limit points of the dynamics which may not be Nash equilibria.
-Assuming the existence of a Nash equilibrium would lead to a smaller class of matrices $\mat{A}$ (where $\mat{M}_{ii} \succeq 0$ in~eq.~\ref{eq:quad-vec-field-n}) and potentially to a tighter lower bound.

 \textbf{Some explicit bounds for $p$-SCLI-2 with $d_1 = d_2$} Prop. \ref{prop:spectral_lower_bound} may be used to derive lower bounds for $2$-player games for which $d_1 = d_2$.
 These bounds depend on the value of the $\mu_i$ and $L_i$ defined as in eq. \ref{eq:def_spectrum_bounds}.
 Namely, let